theXiaoWang/Movie-Generator/README.md

 # Movie Plot Generator

 This little chatbot using OpenAI API (gpt-3.5 turbo) can generate movie plots based on the prompt from which users have entered.
-The movie generator is fine tuned to tailor engaging, professional movie plots.
-Each movie plots is about 350 words.
+The movie generator is fine tuned to generate engaging, professional movie plots.
+Each movie plot is about 350 words.